Frequently Asked Questions

 The Generator options dialog gives you the ability to configure the types of “Patterns” the Generator will consider when creating your workout, and the relative frequency of those patterns.

 This pattern generates single or double balls per beat which you are supposed to hit with your fists.
-Depending on the difficulty, those will be harder to hit / come in the “steel” version.
+Depending on the difficulty, those will be harder to hit / come in the “Power Ball” version.

 Generates streams for collecting points by holding your hands into the stream.
 Depending on the difficulty, the streams will spread further out, sideways and vertically.

 The “Toggle” button switches between the on-beat and off-beat mode.
-If you perfetly machted the delay to your beat and you hit the objects perfectly on the beat the “Toggle” button would switch your playstyle to hit on the off-beat, means with half a beat delay.
+If you perfectly machted the delay to your beat and you hit the objects perfectly on the beat the “Toggle” button would switch your playstyle to hit on the off-beat, meaning with half a beat of delay.

-Also it could happen that the song detection was matching with the off-beats but you would like to hit on the beats so you can just use the “Toggle” button instead tweaking manually the value.
+Also it could happen that the song detection was matching with the off-beats, but you would like to hit ON the beats, so you can just use the “Toggle” button, instead of tweaking the value manually.

 For more information about on- or off-beat you can also check the following link: